JP-SystemsX/tiny_data_maps/README.md

 ## Sources
-A more complete version can be found [here](https://github.com/allenai/cartography) and a very good implementation as a tensorflow callback that served as template for this project can be found [here](https://github.com/eliorc/tavolo) under `learning.DataMapCallback`
+A more complete version (i.e. the original implementation) can be found [here](https://github.com/allenai/cartography) and a very good implementation as a tensorflow callback that served as template for this project can be found [here](https://github.com/eliorc/tavolo) under `learning.DataMapCallback`